Detailed new guide helps authors announce their books

 Sandra Beckwith bio

 Sandra Beckwith is a former national award-winning publicist who now teaches authors how to be their own book publicists.
-She works as a book marketing coach, publishes the free Build Book Buzz e-zine, teaches an e-course on book publicity and promotion, and offers educational products that help authors become more successful.
+She works as a book marketing coach, publishes the free Build Book Buzz e-newsletter, teaches book marketing e-courses, and offers educational products that help authors become more successful.

-Beckwith is the author of three publicity how-to books: Build Book Buzz Publicity Forms & Templates; Publicity for Nonprofits: Generating Media Exposure That Leads to Awareness, Growth, and Contributions; and Streetwise Complete Publicity Plans: How to Create Publicity That Will Spark Media Exposure and Excitement.
+Beckwith is the author of four publicity how-to books: Get Your Book in the News: How to Write a Press Release That Announces Your Book; Build Book Buzz Publicity Forms & Templates; Publicity for Nonprofits: Generating Media Exposure That Leads to Awareness, Growth, and Contributions; and Streetwise Complete Publicity Plans: How to Create Publicity That Will Spark Media Exposure and Excitement.
 She is also the author of the humorous WHY CAN’T A MAN BE MORE LIKE A WOMAN? and has ghostwritten several books.

 Before becoming self-employed, Beckwith’s career included work at a small educational publishing company, one of the world’s largest public relations firms, and the product publicity department of a global beverage alcohol producer and importer.
 Throughout her career, her freelance articles have appeared in a wide range of consumer, trade, custom, and corporate publications.

-A member of the American Society of Journalists and Authors where she is also on the board of directors; Association of Independent Authors; Independent Book Publishers Association; and Small Publishers, Artists, and Writers Network, Beckwith has a journalism and public relations degree from Utica College of Syracuse University, where she is on the board of the Raymond Simon Institute.
+A member of the American Society of Journalists and Authors and the Independent Book Publishers Association, Beckwith has a journalism and public relations degree from Utica College of Syracuse University, where she is on the board of the Raymond Simon Institute.